 The Department for Digital, Culture, Media and Sport has issued guidance for creative and sports businesses.
 Click here.

 The Ministry of Defence has issued advice for the defence sector here.

 The Cabinet Office has published advice on the impact of a no-deal Brexit on public procurement.
 Click here.

-The Information Commissioner, Elizabeth Denham, has written a myth-busting blog on how a no-deal Brexit would affect the flow of personal data.
-There is more information from the Information Commissioner’s Office here.
+Click here for advice from the Information Commissioner’s Office on managing data.
+The Information Commissioner, Elizabeth Denham, has also written a myth-busting blog on how a no-deal Brexit would affect the flow of personal data.

 Finally, if you can’t find what you’re looking for above, the Institute of Chartered Accountants in England and Wales has compiled a useful Brexit resource with links to official advice and expertise from law and HR specialists.
 Click here.